 Drop me a line -->

-In 1911 it was reported that there were 35 marine coast stations, some government others private, between Cordova Alaska to San Diego California.
-Also 112 vessels, private and commercial, on the north Amercian west coast were fitted with wireless.
+In 1911there were 35 marine coast stations, some government others private, between Cordova Alaska to San Diego California.
+Also 112 vessels, on the north Amercian west coast, both private and commercial, were fitted with wireless.

-On this coast, the Union Steamship "Camosun/VFZ" was the first vessel to be fitted with wireless.
+On this coast, the Union Steamship "Camosun" was the first vessel to be fitted with wireless.
 The Marconi Company installed the equipment in July 1907 in anticipation of the promised coast stations.
-However Marconi Company's policy of no communication with another station unless it too was fitted with Marconi wireless, and since the new coast stations were Shoemaker patent, led to the equipment being removed eleven months later.
+The Marconi Company's policy of no communication with another station unless it too was fitted with that company's equipment, led to the equipment being removed from the "Camosun" eleven months later as the new wireless stations were fitted with Shoemaker wireless.

 Sources